 We were early adopters of the jade roller, the buzzy beauty tool we’re seeing everywhere these days.
-If you’re still not sure what all the fuss is about, or you picked one up, but have no idea how to actually use it, this guide from our friends at Free People is for you.
+If you’re still not sure what all the fuss is about, or you picked one up, but have no idea how to actually use it, this guide is for you.
 Skim through to become a master or send along to a friend whose skincare routine could use a boost…

 The jade roller — which is pretty much exactly what it sounds like — has been around since the 17th century and was originally used by Chinese royalty and high society members.
 Made from solid jade, rollers have one larger stone for bigger areas of the face (cheeks, jaw, forehead) and a smaller stone for harder to reach places (undereye, mouth).

 Ok so why am I telling you to roll a spherical crystal over your face?
 First of all, jade is a stone that’s long been used in traditional Chinese medicine for its purifying properties and ability to heal and restore skin.
 Couple that with the lymphatic drainage and facial massage you’ll likely experience with a jade roller, and the tool is basically a knife- and needle-free stand in for plastic surgery.